4 min Read

 Ready for the spooky season?
 We sure are.
-Kick it off with these kid-friendly flicks.
+Kick it off with these kid-friendly Halloween movies.
 And if you’re looking for some trick-or-treating alternatives, come see our suggests over here.

 A group of misfit kids hope to save their homes by finding One Eyed Willie’s treasure.
 Searching in underground pirate caves, the friends must race the evil Fratelli family to find the gold first.
 Best line: “Heeyyy yoooou guuuys!!”